 From seasonal items and recreational supplies to tools and lawn products, make a place for everything and put everything in its place.
 It will be much easier to find what you are looking for, and your garage will be neat.

 If you want your garage to stay tidy after you have cleaned it, you need to keep it organized.
 You can buy or make racks or shelves, and use storage cubes or a trunk for larger items.

 Don’t be too quick to take items you do not want to the landfill or recycling center, because many items in good condition can be used by someone else.
 Depending on your needs and preferences, you can hold a yard sale to sell the items, or donate them to a worthy charity in your area.

 These tips will cover most of your seasonal cleaning chores.
-When you are organized, you can spring clean your home in one weekend.
+When you are organized, you can spring clean your home in one day or one weekend if you include the garage.
 You will have more free time to relax with your family, and enjoy your beautiful home.
 Equally important, your house and garage will be a neat, clean environment.
 It will be attractive and healthy, too.